The ROSE challenge is co-financed by :

 LNE is therefore providing the ROSE Challenge with its skills in organising evaluation campaigns, defining test scenarios and designing test environments and verified, annotated test databases, together with its expertise in metrology applied to AI to measure the performance of the intelligent systems evaluated in a rigorous, repeatable manner using metrics and uncertainty analysis.

-The TSCF research unit will contribute to the ROSE Challenge by allowing the use of the infrastructure at its Montoldre research and experiment site in the Allier département (experimental plots, metrology, information systems, amenities, etc.), where the evaluation campaigns will be organised.
+Within the framework of the ROSE challenge, the TSCF research unit is providing the infrastructures of its research and experimentation site in Montoldre (03) (experimental plots, metrology, information systems, reception facilities…) on which the evaluation campaigns will be organised.